functionFox/NaviDoctorLC/README.md

 -Recognizes Switch version saves (set Steam ID field to 0) -Can transfer saves to other people by editing the Steam ID

+Known Issues:

+-Trying to save with less than 30 chips in your folder generates an Index Out of Range error.
+I'll be adding a more user-friendly warning box that explains this better.
+-It is possible to edit your HP to 1000, then obtain an HP Memory in game to increase your HP past the base limit.
+Doing so will disable your ability to PvP Netbattle.
+The editor already takes this into account, so if you find yourself in this situation, save your game, load your file in the editor, and simply save again.
+The editor automatically tries to make sure you are able to PvP Netbattle.

 Future features and additions:

 -Support for the entire MMBNLC line of games!
 -Style Selector (BN2+)
 -NaviCust Editor (BN3+)